 Although it is widespread that passengers are still reluctant to share their information, we are still seeing a strong growth in the number of passengers that want to share their data in order to benefit either priority or fast services.

 In addition, ACRIS protocol guarantees the security of processed data when exchanging information.
 It’s not a challenge for the ACRIS model.

 In the future, how do you think data will be used within airport operations?

 Data availability has set the ground for a promising future.
 Not only the airport community but the whole aviation industry will rely on big data, not just as an enabler of a smooth passenger experience, but for how passenger services can be personalised and based on individual preferences.

 With more than 18 years of experience in the Information and Communication Technology, with specific focus on the aviation industry, Serge Yonke Nguewo is Senior Manager, Facilitation and IT at ACI World.
 He is responsible for overseeing all aspects of airport IT technology and the airport facilitation portfolio, and assists airports in using technology to improve the passenger process and airport efficiency as well as increasing non-aeronautical revenues.
 Yonke Nguewo is leading the ACRIS Working Group as well as the Airport Digital Transformation initiative for ACI World.

-Airport IT & Security 2019 – in London in September – will bring together CIOs, Directors and Heads of Operations and Security from the world’s major international airports and regional hubs.
-Join them to hear the debates and discussions regarding the IT and security sectors within aviation.
+Airport IT & Security 2019 brought together CIOs, Directors and Heads of Operations and Security from the world’s major international airports and regional hubs.